The Truth about Your Morning Coffee FixUpdated: August 23, 2018 Healthy Living

 If you are looking to reduce coffee consumption, green tea is a good alternative to wean yourself off.
-Other completely noncaffeinated alternatives are discussed (with recipes) in this article.
+Other healthy coffee alternatives are discussed (with recipes) in the linked article.
 My personal favorite is rooibus tea.

 What factoid in the infographic below on the truth about your morning coffee fix did you find most interesting?

 Graphic on The Truth About Your Morning Coffee Fix used with permission: Evoke Food.

 The Healthy Home Economist holds a Master’s degree from the University of Pennsylvania.
 Mother to 3 healthy children, blogger, and best-selling author, she writes about the practical application of Traditional Diet and evidence-based wellness within the modern household.
 Her work has been featured by USA Today, The New York Times, National Review, ABC, NBC, and many others.